riccardocalligaro/registro_elettronico/README.md

 ## Description

-This endpoint provide the timestamp of the relase and expire date of the token, the remaining time in seconds and the user ID.
+This endpoint provides the timestamp of the relase and expire date of the token, the remaining time in seconds and the user ID.

 ## Required Header